-Materials and metallurgical testing quantifies the properties of metals in conjunction with mechanical, corrosion and chemical testing – and is used to determine whether it conforms to a required specification.
-The primary benefits are (1) ensuring the right materials/ properties for your application, or (2) determining the cause of equipment failure – and developing solutions to ensure structural integrity.
+Materials and metallurgical testing quantifies the properties of metals and is often used to determine whether it conforms to a required specification.
+The primary benefits are (1) ensuring the right materials/ properties for your application, or (2) in conjunction with corrosion and chemical testing, determining the cause of equipment failure – and developing solutions to ensure structural integrity.

-- Metallurgical & Engineering Evaluation of Cracks in a Aircraft Landing Gear
+- Metallurgical Testing & Analysis of Cracks in a Aircraft Landing Gear

 - Forensic Investigation of an Injury from a Forklift Accident

 - Pitting Corrosion Investigation of Rotary Valve Impellers

 - Analysis on a Leaking Nickel Cemented Tungsten Carbide (WC) Pump Seal

-- Failure Analysis on the 3rd Stage Blade of a Gas Turbine
+- Metallurgical Analysis on Failed 3rd Stage Blades of a Gas Turbine

-Often, design life is often compromised through inadequate manufacturing processes such as welding, thermal/ transient conditions, and high temperature conditions.
+Often, equipment design life is often compromised through inadequate manufacturing processes such as welding, thermal/ transient conditions, and high temperature conditions.
 At elevated temperatures, creep and component strains occur, especially in welded and bolted joint connections.
 Defects often occur in welded, cast and forged parts.
-Parts with complex geometries often include crack starters, such as metallurgical notch effects – and thus metallurgical testing is required.
+Parts with complex geometries often include crack starters, such as metallurgical notch effects – and thus testing is required.
 Read about the various types of Nondestructive Testing (NDT).

-When we perform metallurgical failure analysis – we investigate manufacturing processes, design configuration, corrosion, vibration, thermal fatigue, thermal ratcheting, creep, fatigue, and fracture analysis.
-We have 30+ years experience in design, analysis, and materials science – determining modes of failure, crack initiation sites, probable rates of propagation, and fatigue life due to complex sources of dynamic loading.
+Other metallurgical failures may result from vibration, thermal fatigue, thermal ratcheting, creep, fatigue, and fracture.
+We have 30+ years experience in engineering design, analysis, and materials science – determining modes of failure, crack initiation sites, probable rates of propagation, and fatigue life due to complex sources of dynamic loading.